Key Takeaways:

 - Most cocktails

-Margarita, for example, is high in sugar and sodium.
+Margaritas, for example, are high in sugar and sodium.

 Both ingredients promote inflammation and may lead to a puffy face, redness, and skin irritation.
-The same goes for most cocktails, including mojito, as they’re loaded with sugar.
+The same goes for most cocktails, including mojitos, as they’re loaded with sugar.

 What Else Can You Do to Prevent Flare-ups?